SamarpanDas/Face-Recognition-Face-Verification/README.md

 # Face-Recognition
 Face Recognition task, unlike that of Face Verification is a 1:K classification task, with K being the number of images (encoding of images) stored in the database
-In a Face Recognition task the subject does not need to identify himself as being a certain person, his picture is taken and it is then compared to all the images (or, encoding of images) and if the picture's similarity score with a certain image in the database is more than the set threshold, the subject's face is recognised and the subsequent tasks are allowed.
+In a Face Recognition task, the subject does not need to identify himself as being a certain person, his picture is taken and it is then compared to all the images (or, encoding of images).
+Now, if the picture's similarity score with a certain image in the database is more than the set threshold, the subject's face is recognised and the subsequent tasks are allowed.